 - New students also received need-based St. Bonaventure Grants-in-Aid ranging from $300 to $8,000.

-- The average financial aid package was $31,600 based on a combination of scholarships, grants, loans, and work programs.
+- The average financial aid award was over $30,000 based on a combination of scholarships, grants, loans, and work programs.

 - 95% of entering freshmen received St. Bonaventure grants and/or scholarships.